complemento/docker.otrs/README.md

  2. Run the following command:

-`docker run -tid -v otrs_data:/opt/otrs -p 80:80 ligero/otrs`
+`docker run -d -v otrs_data:/opt/otrs -p 80:80 ligero/otrs`

 If you are running your docker container on your localhost, go to http://localhost/otrs/installer.pl to proceed with the rest of the installation.